Save the Rhinos

 When we save rhinos, we save rhino habitats so we are saving large areas of land.
 This in turn saves everything living in this habitat including hundreds of endangered plants and animals.
 Protecting rhino habitat saves everything from orchids to elephants!
 Extinction is forever.
 Endangered means there is still time…

 Rhinos have existed on Earth for over 50 million years and have a glorious history.
 In the past, rhinos were much more diverse and widespread (occurring in North America and Europe as well as in Africa and Asia).
 Today, only 5 species of rhino survive.
 "AAZK's Bowling For Rhinos- sponsored by Blue Rhino" helps save 4 of these species.
 All Rhino species are under threat of extinction.
 Without drastic action, rhinos could be extinct in the wild within the next 10 years.
-Only 17,500 of these marvelous creatures survive in the wild with another 1,200 in captivity.
+Only 25,000 of these marvelous creatures survive in the wild or in captivity.
 Of these rhinos, almost two thirds are of a single subspecies: the Southern White Rhino.
-There are fewer than 6,000 of the other 4 species combined, including 3,100 African Black Rhinos, 2,400 Indian/Nepalese Rhino, less than 300 Sumatran Rhinos, and about 60 Javan Rhinos.
+There are fewer than 6,000 of the other 4 species combined, including African Black Rhinos, Indian/Nepalese Rhino, Sumatran Rhinos, and Javan Rhinos.

 For more information on rhinos, check out these fun facts